juan-rodriguez-rivas/cointerfaces/README.md

 A selection of 100 genomes is included for testing.
 For real case scenarios, please download the whole collection (ensembl bacteria release 23) following the instructions in file data_download_instructions.

-**Modify the project_root variable in src/localpahts file to match the path of the project directory**
+Modify the project_root variable in src/localpahts file to match the path of **your local project directory**

 Compile fmpl program
 > cd src/protocol/dca_model/mpl/